 A bedroom that is too warm is more of a sleep disrupter than one that is too cold.

+Our brain responds best to a dark room.
 Melatonin secretions increase in a completely dark room, which in turn improves one's sleep.

 Unplug any electronic devices with lighted displays (except your alarm clock if you want to keep your job :)

 Turn your alarm clock away so that you cannot see the digital display.

 Use room darkening shades, lined curtains or a sleep mask to get optimal darkness.
 If like me, you've tried hanging towels or blankets over your windows to get that extra bit of darkness you might like these non- permanent room darkeners.

 Change out your regular light bulbs in your bedroom and/or bathroom to ones that don't suppress melatonin.

 In the evening you need to remove your exposure to blue light whether it's from light bulbs or electronic screens to help promote better sleep.

 This strategy has been a big game changer for me helping me to fall asleep faster and stay asleep longer.Lighting Science FG-02263 Good Night Blue Light Blocking Light Bulbs

 Noisy streets, neighbors, dogs or roommates can prevent us from falling asleep or staying asleep.
 In my case, a too quiet room interferes with my sleeping.

 Be proactive and use some type of white noise machine that either you find relaxing, such as ocean waves, or is useful to drown out other noises.
 There are many white noise apps that one can play using either an iPod either with speakers or a headset.